ragibson/manim-videos/black_scholes_derivation/README.md

   corresponding distribution that gives us these qualities is the lognormal distribution.
 * [determining_distribution_parameters.py](determining_distribution_parameters.py): Derive the PDF of a lognormal distribution and the parameters for a particular stock (mu, sigma).
+* [analytic_calculation.py](analytic_calculation.py): Finally derive the Black-Scholes formula by splitting the calculation into an expectation and a probability calculation.
+A discounting step is introduced at the very end to complete the derivation.